 3. The Court of Appeal rejected the suggestion that the reference to Delaware law during the second reading speech in the Legislative Assembly, which introduced section 238 to the Cayman Islands Companies Law, indicated an intention that section 238 was intended to implement or follow the Delaware model in particular.
 In adopting this view, the Court had regard to the fact that that Delaware law was just one of numerous jurisdictions reviewed prior to the introduction of the statutory appraisal regime and observed that "the appraisal regime to which section 238 bears most similarity is that of Canada, but its legislation is not said to have been reviewed."
 The Court of Appeal accepted that Delaware jurisprudence can be of assistance to the Cayman Court but noted that it should not be determinative.

-The impact of the minority discount on the likely amount which dissenting minority shareholders will be able to recoup will need to be an important commercial consideration for those inclined to dissent on the merger price moving forwards.
+In particular, the impact of the minority discount on the likely amount which dissenting minority shareholders will be able to recoup will need to be an important commercial consideration for those inclined to dissent on the merger price.
 However, the quantification of the minority discount was not addressed in the Court of Appeal's judgment (as the discount to be applied, if applicable, had been agreed by the experts), nor was it addressed in Segal J's judgment, nor by Jones J in Integra before him.
 Similarly, the English line of authority (including Irvine v Irvine (No 2) 1 BCLC 445) leaves the calculation of the minority discount to the valuers.

 This is not to say, however, that there is no room for legal argument on how and when the minority discount may be applied going forwards.
 There is, for instance, a suggestion in the English authorities that there may be circumstances outside of the quasi-partnership scenario in which application of a minority discount would be contrary to the interests of fairness.
 In addition, there may well be circumstances in which valuers consider that a minority discount of 0% is appropriate.
 This is therefore likely to be an area in which the jurisprudence will continue to develop in the near future on appeal and in other matters.